VCCRI/VPOT/README.md

 * all done!

 ### Usage
- Entry :

         python3 VPOT.py  -  will return a help screen

        python3 VPOT.py priority <location for output file+prefix> <file of input VCF files> - will create a default Prioritisation Parameter File, PPF